We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Use a tissue to absorb remaining saline and mucus that drips from your nose.

-Repeat the steps above to use the neti pot on your other nostril.
+Repeat the steps above to allow the saline solution to flow through your other nostril.

-- Use only distilled water, tap water boiled for several minutes and left to cool to a lukewarm temperature, or properly filtered water.
+- Use only distilled water (tap water boiled for several minutes and left to cool to a lukewarm temperature) or completely filtered water.
+There are

 - Don’t use water that’s too hot or too cold.
 Water that’s lukewarm or room temperature is best for your neti pot.